 We recently had an older taxpayer who had just discovered that long-term healthcare insurance premiums were deductible.
-He then adjusted his QuickBooks accounts and came up with a substantial sum.
-He still did not believe that it would do him any good but gave the data to us to prepare amended tax returns.
-When he received the for review and signature, he was surprised to find that we had included the Long-term care and the Medicare Part B premiums, along with other medical deductions, and found that a huge number on allowable medical deductions on his Schedule A.
+He adjusted his QuickBooks accounts and gave the data to us to prepare amended tax returns.
+When he received them back for review and signature, he was surprised to find that we had included the Long-term care and the Medicare Part B premiums, along with other medical deductions.
+This resulted in a huge number on allowable medical deductions on his Schedule A.

-- Item 3 (Fees for Doctors, etc.) excited his interest.
+- Item 3 (Fees for Doctors, etc.).
 He was finding that his health care plans did not cover all of his bills and co-pays.

-- Item 7 (Eyeglasses and contact lenses) also interested him because his health plans had dropped covered for eye glasses.
+- Item 7 (Eyeglasses and contact lenses) His health plans had dropped coverage for eye glasses.

-- Item 9 (Medical transportation expenses.) especially intrigued him.
+- Item 9 (Medical transportation expenses.)
 “My wife and I are always going to the doctor and we are always picking up prescriptions.
 My doctor and dentist are not local.
 I bet that we are incurring some substantial transportation costs.”

 While not directly affected, he found the long-term care premiums for children and dependents noteworthy.
 When he had placed long-term care insurance on his spouse, the salesperson noted that polices for younger people were important because they are susceptible to debilitating illnesses and injuries.
 A stroke or a bicycle fall can lay a young person up for the rest of his life.
 The premiums for a young person are also very low.